mrumyantsev/snowflakes/README.md

 # How to use it

-Folowing this instructions to launch this app and set up:

 - Download and install the latest Python 3.x from https://www.python.org/downloads/
     - During installation process install Python downloading tool that called `pip`.
 Or manually install it later by using this commad:
         - in Windows: